geoserver/docker/README.md

 * `MAXIMUM_MEMORY` (default: 4G)
 * `JAIEXT_ENABLED` (default: true)
 * `DOWNLOAD_EXTENSIONS` (default: false)
-* `STABLE_EXTENSIONS` as comma separated list, will be downloaded and installed on startup (default: "")
+  * `STABLE_EXTENSIONS` applies only if `DOWNLOAD_EXTENSIONS` is true: provide a comma separated list of extension identifiers and they will be downloaded and installed on startup (default: "")

 ## TODOs

 * CORS
 * configuration of JNDI connections in the tomcat/custom tomcat configuration in general
 * default data for gs datadir?
-* possibility to add custom java dependencies (for example the oracle jdbc driver)
-  * in this context: mount `EXTENSION_DOWNLOAD_DIR` and implement checks to cache extensions that have already been downloaded before?
 * log4j properties
 * add possibility to add custom fonts
-* starting from which version we want to provide geoserver images (maybe 2.15.x?)/backwards compatability
+* starting from which version we want to provide geoserver images/backwards compatability?
-* add a docker-compose demo environment?